Miami Mayor Francis Suarez enters crowded GOP presidential race days after Trump’s indictment - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 The only cryptocurrency exchange that traded Miami Coin suspended its trading, citing liquidity problems, not living up to its promise to generate enough money to eliminate city taxes.

-Miami also ranks as one of the worst big U.S. cities for income inequality and is one of the country’s most unaffordable cities for housing.
+Miami also ranks among the worst big U.S. cities for income inequality and has one of the least affordable housing markets.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.